-In extremely rare cases (global incidence: < 1 in 10 million), patients may show discrepant results when tested with the assay kit (values < Limit of Detection) due to a NT-proBNP genetic variant.
+In extremely rare cases (global incidence: < 1 in 10 million), patients may show discrepant results when tested with the assay kit (values < lower detection limit) due to a NT-proBNP genetic variant.

 For diagnostic purposes, the results should always be assessed in conjunction with the patient's medical history, clinical examination and other findings.